-KRS-One (Knowledge Reigns Supreme Over Nearly Everyone), born Lawrence Krisna Parker (1965-), is an American hip-hop artist known for his use of philosophical and socially conscious themes in his music.
+KRS-One (Knowledge Reigns Supreme Over Nearly Everyone, born Lawrence "Kris" Parker, August 20, 1965) is an American hip-hop artist known for his use of philosophical and socially conscious themes in his music.

-In 2008 he was awarded a Lifetime Achievement Award from BET as a pioneer of hip-hop music and for his efforts with Stop The Violence
+In 2008 he was awarded a Lifetime Achievement Award from BET as a pioneer of hip-hop music and for his efforts with Stop The Violence, a movement named for its goal of stopping the violence in hip hop.

 - Criminal Minded (1987)